Vasile Aftenie: Arrest, torture and death

 In 1948, the new Communist regime outlawed his church, and the authorities' efforts to compromise him failed.

 In October 1948 Aftenie severely reprimanded the 36 former Greek-Catholic priests who had signed up for Orthodoxy and arrived from Cluj to the Patriarchate of Bucharest to bring their so-called adherence to the Romanian Orthodox Church, abandoning the Romanian Church United with Rome.
 The delegates from Cluj were at the Capșa Restaurant when Bishop Vasile Aftenie scolded them in public.
 More later, many of them have confessed that they were pressed to do it.
 Being a man of dialogue and sincere goodwill, therefore wrongly considered compliant by the regime, he was even offered, in exchange for his "conversion", to become Orthodox patriarch of Bucharest.
 He replied: "Neither my faith nor my nation is for sale".

-Aftenie was arrested on 28 or 29 October 1948 in Piața Romană, just after leaving St. Basil's church, and taken, together with the other five Greek-Catholic bishops, to Dragoslavele and from February 1949 to Căldărușani Monastery, which had been refashioned into a prison.
+Aftenie was arrested on 28 or 29 October 1948 in Piața Romană, just after leaving St. Basil's Church, and taken, together with the other five Greek-Catholic bishops, to Dragoslavele and from February 1949 to Căldărușani Monastery, which had been refashioned into a prison.

 On 10 May 1949 he was taken to the Interior Ministry, held in isolation and tortured on the orders of General Alexandru Nicolschi, a Securitate senior officer.
-Mutilated, crippled, mentally broken but steadfast in faith he was thrown into Văcărești Prison, where he died on 10 May 1950.
+Mutilated, disabled, mentally broken but steadfast in faith he was thrown into Văcărești Prison, where he died on 10 May 1950.
 It is also reported that he was shot by a Securitate officer.
 Because he was very tall and did not fit in the wooden box (used instead of the coffin) in which he was seated, his legs were cut and fitted.
 Initially, authorities ordered the body to be burned, but Aftenie was buried at Bellu Cemetery, following a service held by a Roman Catholic priest from the Bucharest Bărăția and he conducted the rites in secret several days after Aftenie was buried by night under the eyes of the Securitate secret police.